Jojoyoj/weather/README.md

 | 4 | Random Forest Classifier | Accuracy: 73%, Better moderate recall | Better performance on moderate class, still weak on high pollution |

 Final model selected: **Random Forest Regressor**
-Reason: more granular predictions, better continuous fit, deployable as a live estimator of pollution levels.
+Reason: it provided more precise, continuous predictions and was well-suited for deployment as a real-time pollution estimator.

 ## References
 <img src="importance.png">